lorena-zuzic/benzene_mapping/README.md

 ## 1) Force field modification
 First, we need to modify our force field to include:

-a) benzene molecule with a central virtual site in the .rtp file
+a) a benzene topology with a central virtual site in the .rtp file

 b) a virtual site (VS) defined as an atom type

-c) a new atom type that will act as a repulsion point
+c) a new atom type that will act as a lipid repulsion point

 d) modified lipids that contain a new atom type